khalid-hussain/shaheen/chap8.md

 and then, the battle began.
 Until the evening there was no final outcome.
 Both sides had more dead and wounded than the previous day.
 The third day was crucial for both armies.
 But Abul Hassan's concern was greater than his enemy's.
-Moosa had already sent a reinforcement of two thousand troops from Granada but in the past two days, five thousand of his troops had either been wounded or killed.
+Musa had already sent a reinforcement of two thousand troops from Granada but in the past two days, five thousand of his troops had either been wounded or killed.
 According to an estimate by Abul Hassan's officers, the number of soldiers killed and injured was not less than twenty thousand.
 But